 How to Make

-- Dump in a 9 inch pie pan and press the crumbs down in the pie plate.
+- Dump in a 9-inch pie pan and press the crumbs down on the pie plate.

 - Set aside.